codsen/codsen/packages/string-character-is-astral-surrogate/readme.md

 ## Idea

-When you traverse the string the most efficient way, index-by-index, using a `for` loop, you might stumble upon astral character low and high surrogates.
-Basically, first and second part of the astral character (like emoji).

-This library helps to identify low and high surrogates.
+When you traverse a string the most efficient way, index-by-index, using a `for` loop, you might stumble upon an astral character's low and high surrogates.
+This library helps to identify them.

 No other library seems to be able to do that.
 For example, [astral-regex](https://www.npmjs.com/package/astral-regex) can tell you, does a string contain astral characters or does the given character comprise of two surrogates.
 But it won't help you identify them _separately_.

 I need to be able to identify **surrogates separately** to be able to cover cases such as surrogates without second counterpart.
-Basically, this library will give tool to cater for all cases of messed up astral characters.

 In itself, this library is very simple, two functions:

 **isHighSurrogate (char)**
 **isLowSurrogate (char)**

 It reads the character at first index (the first Unicode code point) and evaluates its `charcode`.
 That's it.
+If there are more characters they are ignored.

 In theory, high surrogate goes first, low surrogate goes second [source](https://unicodebook.readthedocs.io/unicode_encodings.html#surrogates).